 Head down to South County and visit one of the largest agricultural productions on the California coast: Watsonville.
 Visit the Agricultural History Project, where guests can learn through rich historic and interactive exhibits the operations of daily life on a real farm.

-Come fall, Gizdich Ranch operates as one of Santa Cruz County’s premiere pumpkin patches.
-Pick your own apples right off the trees, and watch as Gizdich Ranch makes fresh, pressed juice right in front of you.
+For even more hands-on experience, pick your own apples right off the trees at Gizdich Ranch.
 In the summer season, wander through the fields and pick your own fresh berries.

 - ‘Dancing in the Moonlight’, King Harvest